 Laurie's main focus in college was classical musical education and choral conducting and she had the honor of studying with Dr. Kenneth Fulton.
 Her major instrument was voice and she minored in piano.
 She has many years of dance experience as well, which she sometimes incorporates into her staging classes.
 Laurie taught choir at the middle and high school levels in Aldine ISD and Spring ISD, for her first five years of teaching.
 At the same time she sang with the Houston Symphony Chorus under the direction of Dr. Charles Hausman.
 In 1992, after moving to Austin, she choreographed choir shows and theater productions for numerous area middle school & high school choirs in Austin ISD, Pflugerville ISD, Round Rock ISD, Leander ISD and the UT Longhorn Singers, under the direction of Dr. Morris Stevens.

 In 1994, She founded the Christian Youth Choral Society of Austin (now known as the CCSA) and taught up to 400 students all over Central Texas.
-Her award winning choirs had the honor to perform three times for President George W Bush at his VIP parties when he was the Texas Governor.
+Her choirs won sweepstakes awards at state competitions and they performed for dignitaries.
 She laid the foundation for an organization that is still in existence over 24 years later.